Bodies in Space

 About

-Bodies In Space (BIS) is a community-led performance workshop based at Old Diorama Arts Centre (ODAC).
-BIS aims to provide professional performers with a supportive space to refine their craft, bringing together actors and actor-writers in a weekly peer group.
+Bodies In Space (BIS) is a free, community-led performance workshop for professional actors, running every Monday from 6 to 10 PM at Old Diorama Arts Centre (ODAC).
+With its open, drop-in structure, BIS brings together actors and actor-writers in a weekly peer group.

 Equity membership is required to join, but the entire initiative is free to participants and no booking is necessary.
-The founder and facilitators will be providing their labour in kind, to serve their artistic and professional community.
+The founder and facilitators provide their labour in kind, to nurture collaboration and create new connections beyond industry.

 Why Bodies in Space?